kaaproject/kaa-rfcs/0021/README.md

 ```

 where:
 - `{originator-service-instance-name}` is the name of the originator service instance.
-Allows listeners to subscribe to events from a specific originator.
+It allows listeners to subscribe to events from a specific originator.
 - `{event-type}` is a specific event type.
 For example, tenant lifecycle event types can be `updated` and `unregistered`.